Thank you for considering to present your work as a poster at this event.

 Please prepare your poster in A1 portrait format (59cm wide x 84cm long).
 Please do not laminate your poster or use heavy printing material.
 Further information about poster sizes can be found on the following link:

-Posters larger than A1 will only be displayed subject to the availability of space.
+Posters larger than A1, or those in landscape orientation, will only be displayed subject to the availability of space.

 Maximum capacity 10 A1 potrait posters